• Skip to primary navigation

 ALWAYS have something to look forward to.

-Don’t just wait for an event or vacation once a year to look forward to.
+Don’t just wait for a special event or vacation once a year to look forward to.

 Find beauty in each day and always have something on the horizon coming up soon.

-I would not have dreamed that I would have been able to be able to cross off so many this past year.
+I wouldn’t have dreamed that I would be able to cross off so many adventures this past year.

-I’m going to continue to add items to the list because even though I didn’t do all of last year’s, I still have so many incredible adventure memories shared with my family and friends because I set goals and took advantage of opportunities to accomplish them.
+I still have so many incredible memories from adventures shared with my family and friends because I set goals and took advantage of opportunities to accomplish them.

 It could be something as little as sharing someone’s first time riding an electric bike.